 The Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®, supports a wide range of programs to develop new or improved prevention and treatment strategies for opioid addiction and co-occurring conditions such as mental illness and polysubstance use.
 Programs are developing and implementing prevention and treatment strategies for a range of at-risk populations and in various settings.
 This research is also developing strategies to understand and monitor biological and social factors that drive disease progression, as well as defining approaches to improve treatment retention.

-Collaborative care has been shown to be effective for treating mood and anxiety disorders, but more research is needed to demonstrate its usefulness for OUD.
-Researchers will test the adaptation, effectiveness, adoption, scalability, and sustainability of collaborative care for individuals with OUD and co-occurring mental health conditions using integrated treatment models in primary care settings.
+Research shows that collaborative care is effective for treating mood and anxiety disorders, but more research is needed to demonstrate its usefulness for treating opioid use disorder.
+The Optimizing Care for People with Opioid Use Disorder and Mental Health Conditions program tests the adaptation, effectiveness, adoption, scalability, and sustainability of collaborative care for individuals with opioid use disorder and co-occurring mental health conditions using integrated treatment models in primary care settings.

-The NIH HEAL Initiative will support research using genomic, molecular, pharmacological, and clinical approaches to better understand sleep and circadian factors relevant to addiction and how these factors influence one another.
-This research could open new avenues for therapeutic strategies, OUD prevention, and treatment approaches.
+The Sleep Dysfunction as a Core Feature of Opioid Use Disorder and Recovery program supports research using genomic, molecular, pharmacological, and clinical approaches to better understand sleep and circadian factors relevant to addiction and how these factors influence one another.
+This research could open new avenues for prevention and treatment of opioid use disorder.

-The NIH HEAL Initiative will support research to define the optimal length of FDA-approved medication treatments for OUD, methadone and buprenorphine, taking into account various patient populations and treatment settings.
+The Optimizing the Duration, Retention, and Discontinuation of Medication Treatment for Opioid Use Disorder program supports research to define the optimal length of medication treatments approved by the U.S. Food and Drug Administration for opioid use disorder (methadone and buprenorphine), taking into account various patient populations and treatment settings.